 In the 1900’s, the large number of artists, authors, educators, physicians, and scientists moving to the town doubled its population.
 As a result, the farming community disappeared.
 Belmont today, with a population of 25,349, is almost entirely residential and is known as “The Town of Homes.”

+If you would like to see a slideshow of some of the historic landmarks in and around Belmont Center, click here.
 If you would like to learn more about the history of the town, visit our page featuring the life and work work of Richard Betts, the official Town Historian.
 The Belmont Historical Society has provided material for several other books about the town which have been published by Arcadia Publishing; copies are available from the Society, bookstores, or Amazon.com.
 Information about Belmont today is available on the town’s website.